Anatomiclab/GastroFLOW/README.md

 (WSI cellular features).txt: A .txt file containing the extracted cellular features for the WSI images.

-By following these steps, you will be able to export the desired WSI images and extract cellular features using the provided QuPath scripts.
+By following these steps, you will be able to export the desired WSI images and extract cellular features using the provided QuPath scripts, and exported `(WSI Images).png` and `(WSI cellular features).txt` can be used to generate cancer probability heatmap in the section **"Localization of Carcinoma Cells and Generation of Cancer Probability Heatmap"**.

 ## WSI Data Generation